 The Metropolitan Council Environmental Services (MCES) project to construct a second sewer force main in Shorewood and Greenwood east of Excelsior is on hold for the winter.
 Work is anticipated to resume in the spring of 2014.
 If you have any questions regarding the project MCES please call Tom Buchal at 651-325-6369 or Quentin Knaak at 651-325-5790.
 See the project website for complete information and project updates.

 2014 Construction affecting Shorewood residents will be on Excelsior Boulevard from Manor Road to St. Albans Bay Road and Covington Road from about 500 feet west of Carrie Lane to the top of the hill east of the cemetery entrance.

 Public Works is responsible for maintenance, repair and snow plowing of local streets and cul-de-sacs.
 It is also responsible for maintaining traffic signals, street name and regulatory signs, storm sewer and ponding areas, pavement markings and for tree trimming along boulevards.

-See Public Streets for more information on schedule mill and overlay streets or seal coat streets.
+See the 20-year road plan for more information on schedules for mill and overlay streets, reconstruction or seal coat streets.

 Report a Road Problem